BPA is an industrial chemical that may find its way into your food and beverages.

 Given the information above, many people wonder whether BPA should be banned.

 Its use has already been restricted in the EU, Canada, China, and Malaysia — particularly in products for babies and young children.

 Some US states have followed suit, but no federal regulations have been instituted.

-In 2014, the FDA released its latest report, which confirmed the original 1980s daily exposure limit of 50 mcg/kg (about 23 mcg/lb) daily and concluded that BPA is probably safe at the levels currently allowed (9).
+In 2014, the FDA released its latest report, which confirmed the original 1980s daily exposure limit of 23 mcg per pound of body weight (50 mcg per kg) and concluded that BPA is probably safe at the levels currently allowed (9).

-A review from 2006 may help explain the discrepancies.
-It revealed that all the industry-funded studies found no effects of BPA exposure, while 92% of the studies not funded by industry found significant negative effects (12).
+One review revealed that all the industry-funded studies found no effects of BPA exposure, while 92% of the studies not funded by industry found significant negative effects (12).

-Bottom Line: BPA has a similar structure as the hormone estrogen.
-It may bind to estrogen receptors and affect the function of your body.
+SUMMARY BPA has a similar structure as the hormone estrogen.
+It may bind to estrogen receptors, affecting many bodily functions.

-One study observed that women with frequent miscarriages had about 3 times as much BPA in their blood as women with successful pregnancies (13).
+One study observed that women with frequent miscarriages had about three times as much BPA in their blood as women with successful pregnancies (13).

-What's more, studies of women undergoing fertility treatments showed those with higher levels of BPA to have proportionally lower egg production and be up to 2 times less likely to become pregnant (14, 15).
+What's more, studies of women undergoing fertility treatments showed that those with higher levels of BPA have proportionally lower egg production and are up to two times less likely to become pregnant (14, 15).

 Among couples undergoing in vitro fertilization (IVF), men with the highest BPA levels were 30–46% more likely to produce lower-quality embryos (16).